maharmstone/quibble/README.md

 * On modern versions of Windows, turn off Fast Startup in the Control Panel.

 * Shutdown your VM, and copy its hard disk to a Btrfs partition.
-    * Surprisingly, there isn't an easy way to copy an NTFS volume exactly - you can try using robocopy on Windows, but you'll run into files you can't easily access, even as Admin.
-[RunAsTI](https://github.com/jschicht/RunAsTI) helps, but it's still not easy.
-Robocopy doesn't like symlinks, either.
-    * Better, you can mount the volume on Linux and use rsync.
-This does have the down side that you'll lose the DOS attributes and the security descriptors.

-* On Windows 8, you will need to use icacls to give C:\Users\[USERNAME]\AppData\LocalLow a mandatory integrity level of "Low", otherwise it will crash on login.

-* On some versions of Windows 10 (1607 to 1803?), you will need to give the pseudo-group "ALL APPLICATION PACKAGES" access to C:\Windows\Fonts, or you'll have the amusing sight of Windows not being able to display any text.
+The best way is to use [Ntfs2btrfs](https://github.com/maharmstone/ntfs2btrfs) to do in-place conversion, which will also preserve your metadata.

 * Extract the Quibble package into your EFI System Partition.
 It's supposed to work in a subdirectory, but if you have trouble you might need to put it in the root.